weberbas/Santiago-data-analysis/README.md

 ## read in selectedSystems
 selectedSystems <- read.csv("...selectedSys_R-Export.csv", TRUE, ",")
 ```
-After this, you should be able to run both of the scripts _Santiago-Data-Prep.R_ and _Santiago-Data-Helpers.R_ (the scripts are also called in the script _Santiago-Data-Plots.R_, but you have to change `source("Santiago-R-Plots-YYMMDD")` accordingly).
+After this, you can run the script _Santiago-Data-Prep.R_ that will prepare your data from Santiago and save a .Rdata file in your _Santiago.jl/output/runName"_ folder.
+This way the data does not have to be prepared every time you open up RStudio and this can prevent conversion errors.
+After that, you can go ahead an run the _Santiago-Data-Plots.R_ script that will call the helpers script (_source(Santiago-Data-Helpers.R)_).
+Each plot can then be executed individually.

 ### Plot Data
 Once you prepared your data, you can go ahead and run the preimplemented plots in _Santiago-Data-Plots.R_.
 The plots are calculated and stored as a variable (e.g. "p3.3x") and in a later step exported as PDF.
 Use `view(p.3.3x)` to view the plot in your Editor.

-This Repository is in the making and constantly updated (check dates for latest version)
+This Repository is in the making and constantly updated (check for latest version)

 Have Fun!